Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need

 Traditionally, aloe vera has been used as a herbal medicine for a range of conditions, including constipation, colic, skin diseases, wound care and hair loss.
 Nowadays, many people use it for soothing burns, constipation, cold sores and psoriasis.4,5

 Aloe vera is available as tablets, capsules, gels and ointments.
-You can also sometimes find it in health drinks and as an ingredient in cosmetic products.6
+You can also sometimes find it in health drinks, as an ingredient in cosmetic products and hand sanitizers.6

 Benefits of aloe vera